SC393 - Digital Signal Processing for Coherent Optical Transceivers

-Techniques to enable flexible capacity and the implications for the network will be explained.
-In addition, the course will describe methods for performing non-linear compensation, their effectiveness and relative complexity.
+The course will describe methods for performing non-linear compensation, their effectiveness and relative complexity.

 Next generation coherent transceivers must be cost-effective, flexible, spectrally efficient and highly tolerant to impairments in the channel.
 This course explains the enabling technology, practical design aspects and future research.